-John C. (Sandy) Burton
+John Campbell (Sandy) Burton

 His distinguished career spaned accounting practice, academe, and government.
 Combining wisdom and wit, he rejuvenated accounting regulation, helped rescue New York City from financial crisis, led one of the nation's best business schools, and even was a statistician for the Brooklyn Dodgers.

 This consummate New Yorker was born in 1932, the son of an early partner in Arthur Young & Company and the grandson of a minister in the Church of Scotland.
 Although his parents did not pressure him into an accounting career, he grew up with a keen interest in accounting and its problems of control and measurement.
 After graduation from Haverford College in 1954 with a major in political science, he entered the MBA program at Columbia University where he majored in accounting and took top honors.
 Graduating in 1956, he joined Arthur Young & Company in New York, where he became a CPA and a senior accountant with responsibility for the audit of several major listed corporations.
 In 1960, he returned to Columbia University as a Ford Foundation Fellow, receiving his Ph.D. degree in 1962.
 During his college days, he worked as an assistant statistician for the Brooklyn Dodgers; when the team moved west, Walter O'Malley offered him a job as Chief Accountant for the Dodgers.
 Although seriously tempted by the offer, he decided to remain in New York where he was and is firmly attached.

 Upon completion of his Ph.D., he joined the faculty of the Graduate School of Business at Columbia University, where he taught course in corporate finance, security analysis, and accounting to MBA and Ph.D. students for over a decade.
 An award-winning teacher, he had produced 7 books and over 50 articles.